smthgdin/PeanutEAA/README.md

 # PeanutEAA
-A Clear enterprise application framework based on DDD
+A Clear enterprise application framework based on DDD.